-- Serve as an articulate spokesperson to peers, President, and Board on the needs and issues of the academic sector while effectively articulating institutional issues and decisions to that sector.
+- Serve as an articulate spokesperson to peers, the President, and the Board of Trustees on the needs and issues of the academic sector while effectively articulating institutional issues and decisions to that sector.

 - Build bridges across various areas of the institution – colleges, departments, and service areas – in order to enhance the quality of academic programs, improve services, and more effectively use human and financial resources.

-- Provide collaborative leadership among his/her cabinet peers, and provide academic leadership to various committees of the Board of Trustees.
+- Provide collaborative leadership among cabinet peers and provide academic leadership to various committees of the Board of Trustees.
 At the request of the President, oversee campus operations and represent the University to various constituencies.

 - Optimize the University’s role in professional consortia and associations such as the New American Colleges and Universities and Council of Independent Colleges.

 DESIRED QUALITIES AND CHARACTERISTICS